 From Windows 7 on, Microsoft has thoughtfully provided us with VBS scripts for command-line printer management, here:

-In this neck of the woods, we go here to see them all, there are several:
+In this dot on the globe, we go to the following system folder to see them all, there are several:

 To delete printer named ASDF: